-FIGURE 18.4 U.S. Budget Deficits and Trade Deficits In the 1980s, the budget deficit and the trade deficit declined at the same time.
+Figure 18.4 U.S. Budget Deficits and Trade Deficits In the 1980s, the budget deficit and the trade deficit declined at the same time.
 However, since then, the deficits have stopped being twins.
 The trade deficit grew smaller in the early 1990s as the budget deficit increased, and then the trade deficit grew larger in the late 1990s as the budget deficit turned into a surplus.
 In the first half of the 2000s, both budget and trade deficits increased.
 However, in 2009, the trade deficit declined as the budget deficit increased.
-Through the 2010s, the trade deficit remained relatively stable as the budget deficit declined.
-While the budget deficit increased in 2020, there has been hardly any change in the trade deficit.

 Of course, no one should expect the budget deficit and trade deficit to move in lockstep, because the other parts of the national saving and investment identity-investment and private savings-will often change as well.
 In the late 1990s, for example, the government budget balance turned from deficit to surplus, but the trade deficit remained large and growing.
 During this time, the inflow of foreign financial investment was supporting a surge of physical capital investment by U.S. firms.
-In the first half of the 2000s, the budget and trade deficits again increased together, but in 2009, the budget deficit increased while the trade deficit declined.
-Through the 2010s, as there were bigger changes in the budget deficit, the trade deficit remained stable.
+In the first half of the 2000s, the budget and trade deficits again increased together, but in

+2009, the budget deficit increased while the trade deficit declined.
 The budget deficit and the trade deficits are related to each other, but they are more like cousins than twins.